Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 # 5. Tableau Features

-Why we use Tableau where there are a lot of tools available to perform data visualization? <br/> Tableau is greatly used because any kind of data can be analyzed very quickly and it is used to explore data with limitless visual analytics.
+Why we use Tableau when there are a lot of tools available in the market to perform data visualization? <br/> Tableau is greatly used because any kind of data can be analyzed very quickly and it is used to explore data with limitless visual analytics.
 Moreover, without deep technical knowledge, we can perform starting from simple to advanced analytics by using its drag and drop functionally.

 ![](/research/Images/Tableau_Features.PNG)

 Figure: Tableau Features

-In addition to the features shown above, newer tableau versions also contain the following additional features. <br/>
+In addition to the above features, newer Tableau editions support the following additional features. <br/>

 ![](/research/Images/New_Features.PNG)